adospace/reactorui-maui-docs/components/stateful-components.md

 ## Updating the component State

-When you need to update the state of your component you have to call the `SetState` the method as shown above.&#x20;
+When you need to update the state of your component you have to call the `SetState` method as shown above.&#x20;

 When you call SetState the component is marked as _Invalid_ and MauiReactor triggers a refresh of the component.
 This happens following a series of steps in a fixed order